ppy/osu-wiki/news/2020-08-23-aspire-v-results.md

 [Check out the map here!](https://osu.ppy.sh/beatmapsets/1237212#fruits/2571609)

-Being voted the second favourite for both the Grand Award and the Mapper's Pick is this creative entry by [Meow Mix](https://osu.ppy.sh/users/3021634).
+Being voted the second favourite for both the Community Pick and the Mapper's Pick is this creative entry by [Meow Mix](https://osu.ppy.sh/users/3021634).
 Retro gamers will be familiar with the custom Dodge the Beat game mode that Space Invaders offers.
 The goal for this map, much like the original Space Invaders, is to dodge every object coming your way to obtain the lowest score possible.
 While this may sound like a simple task, you may find that attempting this will prove to be quite challenging.

 Staying true to the theme of the song, as well as creating an extremely fluid rendition of the Dodge the Beat custom mode, this will definitely become a beatmap everyone will tell you to experience at least once.